PRU212-Group2/lab1-space-explorer-2D/README.md

     ![Star 2](Assets/3rd%20Party%20Assets/SpaceAssets/Stars/Star_2.png)

-- **Progression:**
+## Progression
-  - As the player accumulates points (thresholds like 1000 or 2000), the scene will flash and transition to the next level with more challenging asteroids and more unique space theme.
+- As the player accumulates points (thresholds like 1000 or 2000), the scene flashes and transitions to the next level with more challenging asteroids and a unique space theme.
 - The game loops through levels continuously as the player progresses.

 ## Asteroid Spawning
 - **Trajectory:** Defined by path prefabs.